 The tray portion also has quite a high lip/edge on it to stop items from sliding off.
 I have to say this is why I brought a Trabasack Curve in the first place.
 I saw a photo of somebody in a wheelchair, using a Trabasack Curve to carry a plate that contained an English breakfast.
 This may not sound impressive but the plate included baked beans, the person’s lap wasn’t level and the plate and more importantly ALL the food was on the tray!

 Curve Tray Bean Bag

 The reason the breakfast didn’t end up on the floor wasn’t just due to the built-in edge around the tray and the straps.
 The Curve also has a removable bean bag inside it to help keep it level.
 If you spend a few seconds setting it up on your lap then it really is very stable.
-I have leg spasms so this isn’t just empty praise.
+My spasms and startle reflex have tested this so this isn’t just empty praise.
 Before I came across the Trabasack Curve I couldn’t use a tray at all as food simply slid off my lap!

 Eating with the Trabasack Curve

 Eating outside and using unsuitable tables when out is possible with a Trabasack Curve.
 Unless I have a lunch box I do prefer to rest the front edge of my Trabasack on a table as then I don’t have to bend to my lap to eat, (my knees make it very low!)
 Prior to having the Trabasack Curve when eating out, I had to lean forward as my wheelchair wouldn’t fit underneath restaurant tables.
 In fact, when we went out for a family meal two weeks ago I forgot that my Curve had been taken off the back of my wheelchair.
 I then had no choice but to lean forward.
 Doable but a lot less comfortable.